cdslaborg/paramonted/generic/2/installation/_draft/matlab/index.md

             ```bash
             matlab
             ```
             {% include tip.html content="If the `matlab` executable is not recognized by the Bash terminal, see [this page](../../troubleshooting/bash-matlab-command-not-found){:target='_blank'} for a solution." %}
-1. Once the MATLAB interactive environment opens, change the current working of MATLAB to the **root directory** of the ParaMonte library (*where the ParaMonte library license file exists*).
+1. Once the MATLAB interactive environment opens, change the current working directory of MATLAB to the **root directory** of the ParaMonte library (*where the ParaMonte library license file exists*).
     You can do this on the MATLAB command prompt via,
     ```matlab
     cd path_to_the_root_directory_of_paramonte
     ```
     where you will have to replace the `path_to_the_root_directory_of_paramonte` with the root path to the ParaMonte library on your system.
 The root path is the path to the directory where the ParaMonte `LICENSE.md` file exists.
 1. Call the ParaMonte library for the first time via the following commands (simply type the commands on the MATLAB command prompt),
     ```matlab
     addpath(genpath("./"),"-begin"); % add the ParaMonte library directories to MATLAB's list of search paths.